 Biological tissues are soft, curvy and dynamic; modern electronic devices are rigid, planar and everlasting.
 Innovations that eliminate this profound mismatch would create soft materials and devices with wide application opportunities in fundamental biomedical research, clinical health care, human-machine interface, intelligent robots, consumer appliances, internet of things, environmental monitoring, food safety and quality inspection, smart cities, defense, homeland security, and many others.
-Through fundamental innovations in material synthesis, device design and manufacturing approach, our group at Mizzou aims to enable and translate next-generation soft materials and devices with unprecedented attributes to bring solutions to the grand challenges faced by our society.
+Through fundamental innovations in material synthesis, device design, and manufacturing approaches, along with deep-learning-based data analysis, our research group aims to enable and translate next-generation soft materials and devices with unprecedented attributes to bring the solutions to the grand challenges faced by our society.
 Current areas of interest include the below three themes.

 I. Synthesis and Manipulation of Soft Materials

 Soft electronics can be achieved by two conceptually different but complementary ways, using flexible/stretchable forms of conventional inorganic electronic materials and intrinsically-soft novel electronic materials.
-In particular, our research group is interested in synthesizing and manipulating emerging soft materials, such as graphene, 2D materials, perovskites, organic electronic materials, and hydrogels, and exploring their applications in next-generation soft bio-integrated electronics.
+In particular, our research group is interested in synthesizing and manipulating emerging soft materials, such as graphene, 2D materials, silver nanowires, elastomer nanocomposites, and hydrogels, and exploring their applications in next-generation soft bio-integrated electronics.

 Emerging skin-like electronics are designed to provide a non- or minimally- invasive way for long-term, real-time monitoring of a broad spectrum of biological signals and can find broad applications in fundamental biomedical research, clinical health care, human-machine interface, robotics, prosthetics, internet of things among many others.
-Our research group is particularly interested to employ emerging soft materials, such as 2D materials, to the creation of next-generation skin-like electronic, optoelectronic and energy devices with unprecedented attributes to advance the frontier of life science.
+Our research group is particularly interested to employ emerging soft materials (such as graphene, silver nanowires, and hierarchical porous elastomers) to the creation and scalable fabrication of next-generation multifunctional skin-like electronic devices with unprecedented attributes.